-The Bolt EV’s trim spread is pretty simple, in part because it comes with a generous amount of standard equipment.
-The base LT trim bundles 17-inch painted aluminum wheels, HID headlights, LED daytime-running lights, an 8-inch color digital instrument cluster, keyless access and start, a 10.2-inch color infotainment system with Apple CarPlay and Android Auto, a 6-speaker audio system, 4G LTE hotspot capability, XM radio and self-sealing tires.
-The Premier trim adds premium 17-inch machined and painted aluminum wheels, roof rails, mirror-turn indicators, perforated leather seats, front and rear outboard heated seats, a leather-wrapped and heated steering wheel, ambient interior lighting, chrome accents on the door handles, and a rear armrest.
-Features like wireless charging, a Bose premium 7-speaker audio system, and special charging USB ports are extra.
+The Bolt EV comes with an impressive number of standard goodies.
+The base LT trim includes 17-inch alloy wheels, HID headlights, LED daytime-running lights (DRLs), an 8-inch LCD instrument cluster, keyless access and start, a 10.2-inch color infotainment system with Apple CarPlay and Android Auto, a 6-speaker audio system, 4G LTE hotspot capability, and self-sealing tires.
+The Premier trim tacks on premium 17-inch wheels, roof rails, mirror-mounted indicators, perforated leather upholstery, front and rear outboard heated seats, a leather-wrapped heated steering wheel, ambient interior lighting, chrome exterior accents, and a rear armrest.
+Chevrolet then offers standalone options like a Bose 7-speaker audio system and wireless Qi charging.

 All Bolt EV Incentives